enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 Interaction nets are a framework for describing a whole class of graph-rewriting systems.
 In the context of modeling or encoding lambda calculus, one system that can be used is that of the #link("https://www.sciencedirect.com/science/article/pii/S0890540197926432")[_Interaction Combinators_], also devised by Lafont.
-The system we will describe below is a similar one known as the
+The system we will describes below is a similar one known as the
 #link("https://www-lipn.univ-paris13.fr/~mazza/papers/CombSem-MSCS.pdf")[_Symmetric Interaction Combinators_]
 introduced by Mazza in 2007.